davemullenjnr/sheffielders/src/posts/hoodie-hut.md

 modified: '2025-09-19'
 ---

-<p>A garment printing company that produce printed hoodies for schools across the UK.</p>
+<p>Hoodie Hut are a Sheffield-based business with over 10 years’ experience creating high-quality printed hoodies for schools across the UK.
+They specialise in <a href="https://www.hoodiehut.co.uk/leavers-hoodies/">school leavers hoodies</a>, offering schools a wide choice of colours and styles, with expert design work that ensures every name is carefully arranged within the year print.
+Their attention to detail, reliable service, and organised packaging have made them a trusted partner for teachers and PTAs who want hoodies their students will be proud to wear.</p>

-<p>Hoodie Hut specialise in personalised <a href="https://www.hoodiehut.co.uk/leavers-hoodies/">school leavers hoodies</a> and <a href="https://www.hoodiehut.co.uk/ski-hoodies/">ski trip hoodies</a>, which they print and deliver nationwide.</p>
+<p>In addition to leavers hoodies, Hoodie Hut also design and supply <a href="https://www.hoodiehut.co.uk/ski-hoodies/">school ski trip hoodies</a> and general <a href="https://www.hoodiehut.co.uk/trip-hoodies/">school trip hoodies</a>, ideal for keeping groups comfortable and looking smart on school trips or residentials.
+As a Sheffield company, they value clear communication and a personal approach, supporting schools from enquiry through to delivery.
+Whether it’s a class of 30 or a full year group of 300, HoodieHut make the process simple and stress-free.</p>